Devin-Simpson/load_histogram/README.md

     	Append given parameter with a unique value -testClient
     	Run client side performace test
 	Parse html response and include dependent files in benchmark time -thread int
     	The number of threads to spawn (default 5)
+  -time string
+    	Set time to run for, default to seconds,(s,m), Will override count setting
 ```